AriatheAlian/AriatheAlian/README.md

 Sometimes i use human translator.
 About bio, this is human language:

-_I'm Alien-king.I dropped in earth by mistakes.
+_I'm Alien-king.
+Mistake dropped me to earth.
 Give me money to help so that I can return my mother planet and take back my glory.
-As reward you can win my lordly friendship!
-I need to go back now!!
-I’m down in the Earth！_
+As reward you can win my lordly friendship!_

 U R Welcome😊